ps4star/FSE/ref.md

 ```

 ### Decimal Int
-FSE does support decimal ints, though there's not really any reason to use them (remember that there are tables for item and pokemon IDs).
+If you really want to, you can use decimal int IDs for items and pokemon (again, just use the built-in table).
+Outside of this, there's not much reason to use them.

 ### Hex Int
 Hex ints can be used as alternatives to the built-in tables, and in some cases are required (such as msgbox types).
-Formatted as 0x****.
+Formatted as 0x**.